GiorgosVal/SeleniumWebDriver/README.md

 [The Internet](https://the-internet.herokuapp.com/) - A website with all possible web elements for UI testing.

 [Formy](https://formy-project.herokuapp.com/) - Another websote for UI Testing with web elements especially used in forms.

+## Design patterns
+Below are listed some design patterns that are especially beneficial for test automation projects:
+- Page Object Model
+- Screenplay
+- Fluent
+- Builder
+- Singleton
+- Factory
+Facade